methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-11-10-shorewall-firewall-quick-install-video.md

 ---
   title: Shorewall firewall quick install video
   date: 2012-11-10 19:28:17
+excerpt: "Installing shorewall firewall on Ubuntu 12.04 for a simple single network configuration."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Installing shorewall firewall on Ubuntu 12.04 for a simple single network configuration.